 Honey contains negligible amounts of dietary fiber, but it has prebiotic and probiotic properties!
+It supports growth of good bacteria in the gut, improving digestion and immune function.

 Health benefits of fiber